SwarmStorm/awesome/README.md

 *   [graphicalmethods/serverless-llamas](https://github.com/graphicalmethods/serverless-llamas) - Serverless llama.cpp and Ollama

-*   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Open-source RAG Framework for building GenAI Second Brains 🧠  Build productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
-Efficient retrieval augmented generation framework
+*   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
+Easy integration in existing products with customisation!
+Any LLM: GPT4, Groq, Llama.
+Any Vectorstore: PGVector, Faiss.
+Any Files.
+Anyway you want.

 *   [baileytec-labs/llama-on-lambda](https://github.com/baileytec-labs/llama-on-lambda) - Deploy llama.cpp compatible Generative AI LLMs on AWS Lambda!